 - Find a public barbecue spot and throw a calçotada yourself: You can find calçots in most veggie and fruit stores.
 The famous ones are from Valls, a city in the province of Tarragona, which have earned the European Union’s Protected Geographical Indication label.
 Some barbecue spots: Barbacoes del Parc de Trinitat Vella (in Barcelona), Parc del Pi Gros (in Barcelona), Merendero Can Xec (in the Barcelona province), or Berenador del Collbaix (in the Barcelona province).
 You can find more spots by typing picnic or berenador in Google Maps.

 Enjoy winter activities in the Pyrenees

-If you want to experience the second, you can either venture in the wild (always following the safety recommendations!) or you can try out one of the itineraries in the ski resorts.
+If you want to experience ski mountaineering, you have two options.
+The first is venturing in the wild, always following the safety recommendations!
+The second is trying out one of the itineraries in the ski resorts.

 In most ski resorts, you’ll also find other special activities, such as snowmobiles, snowshoeing at night, mushing, and even ice diving!